 the ancients

-Choose one (1) of the following topics and write a four-page (that's a minimum of four full pages) essay (or tale) in standard MLA format which is thoughtful and supported with several specific examples from the work(s) you are analyzing.
-If you select topic 2), then you'll be doing something a little different!
+Papers should be thoughtful and supported with several specific examples (directly quoted and parenthetically cited) from the work(s) you are analyzing.
+NOTE: If you select topic 2), then you'll be doing something a little different!
 Your essay will be evaluated on both form and content.
 Have fun, and good luck!

 :)